NickBot-dev/osticket-prereqs/README.md

 Standard Configuration ->
 Set credentals

-- Open IIS as an Admin...
+- Open IIS as an Administrator...
 Register PHP from within IIS (PHP Manager -> C:\PHP\php-cgi.exe).
 Reload IIS (Open IIS, Stop and Start the server)

 - Install osTicket v1.15.8
 From the “osTicket-Installation-Files” folder, unzip “osTicket-v1.15.8.zip” and copy the “upload” folder into “c:\inetpub\wwwroot”